 11 years ago - Donna Troy & Roy Harper join.
 Team Members: 15-year-old Dick Grayson, 13-year-old Garth 15-year-old Wally West, 17-year-old Donna Troy, 14-year-old Roy Harper

 10 years ago - Rachel Roth is taught about her father by her mother after the death of the mystic Azar.
 She takes the name Raven, swearing to stop her father.
 She travels to Earth & assembles a new Teen Titans who succeed in trapping Trigon in an interdimensional prison.
 They are almost defeated by 46-year-old Slade Wilson, battle H.I.V.E. & the Fearsome Five Team Members: 16-year-old Rachel Roth, 16-year-old Dick Grayson, 16-year-old Wally West, 18-year-old Vic Stone, 15-year-old Koriand'r, 12-year-old Gar Logan, 18-year-old Donna Troy

 9 years ago - Tara Markov infiltrates the Titans.
-Joseph Wilson joins to help them defeat Deathstroke.
 The Titans helps 17-year-old Mal Duncan battle the beings that forged his Horn.
 They work with Superman to fight the new Fearsome Five.
 Team Members: 17-year-old Rachel Roth, 17-year-old Dick Grayson, 17-year-old Wally West, 19-year-old Vic Stone, 16-year-old Koriand'r, 13-year-old Gar Logan, 19-year-old Donna Troy, 16-year-old Tara Markov, 18-year-old Joseph Wilson

 8 years ago - 18-year-old Raven is overwhelmed by her father Trigon.
 She manages to manipulate the Titans to defeat her, allowing them to finally defeat him so she appears to ascend to a higher plane.
-16-year-old Betty Kane meets the Titans and decides to dedicate herself to joining them, but the team is betrayed by 17-year-old Tara Markov.
-19-year-old Joseph Wilson tries to hold the Titans together, but is killed by 48-year-old Slade WIlson take out the team one-by-one.
+16-year-old Betty Kane meets the Titans and decides to dedicate herself to joining them.
+17-year-old Tara Markov betrays the Titans to help 48-year-old Slade WIlson take out the team one-by-one.
 The Titans disband in the aftermath.

 6 years ago - With 16-year-old Gar Logan's permission, Betty Kane recruits her own new team of Teen Titans.
 Most of the team is killed in the Quroc Bombing.
 Only Betty Kane, Toni Moretti, & Karen Beecher survive to be saved by Gar & the Doom Patrol.
 Team Members (before Quroc): 18-year-old Betty Kane, 15-year-old Toni Moretti, 16-year-old Eddie Bloomberg, 19-year-old Karen Beecher, 20-year-old Mal Duncan, 16-year-old Miriam Delgado, 15-year-old Danny Chase, 17-year-old Hank & Don Hall.